k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/08_vector_db_integration.md

 ## Ingestion Flow Steps and Utilities

 The ingestion flow — the process of inserting content into a vector store — consists of several steps.
 Below are utility actors and flows you may consider using.
-As always, when building your flow, you may prefer use alternatives, in each of the steps.
+As always, when building your flow, you can choose alternatives for any of the steps.

 > You can use the AI Fusion examples, as reference.
 >